The Magi and the Christmas

 the shepherds on the night of the birth of

 Jesus.
-Luke 2:9 says when the angels
+Luke 2:9 says that when the angels

 appeared to the shepherds the glory of the Lord shone around them.
 The